video

 So I've started you off.

-He is searching, scavenging, examining, and hunting.
+He is searching, scavenging, examining and hunting.

-I'd like you now to have a go with your partner and come up with some similar things for scavenging, examining, and hunting.
+I'd like you now to have a go with your partner and come up with some similar things for scavenging, examining and hunting.

-Pause the video and have a go, now.
+Pause the video and have a go now.

-So scavenging, you could compare him to a vulture, a seagull, a pigeon, a fox, or a rat.
+Welcome back, okay, let's see if you managed to get any of these, so scavenging, you could compare him to a vulture, a seagull, a pigeon, a fox or a rat.

-So animals there scavenging for food, examining a scientist, examines things, a police investigator and a doctor, and hunting a lion, wolf, hawk, or treasure hunter.
+So animals there scavenging for food, examining, a scientist examines things, a police investigator and a doctor, and hunting a lion, wolf, hawk or treasure hunter.

 I wonder if you had any of these.